Abhay-Pa2011/GhostKey-Modern-Ultra-Low-RAM-Keystroke-Overlay-for-Windows-11/README.md

 * Windows 10 / 11
 * Python 3.8+

-# NOTE - This Pythone Script Install`s Its Dependencies Automatically, Don`t Worry.
-They Are Just Of 2MB
+# NOTE - This Python Script Install It`s Dependencies Automatically, Don`t Worry.
+They Are Just Of 1.4MB

-###Author - Abhay Pawar